 “Consumers should consider filing disputes with their credit card companies for refunds taking longer than 90 days,” Stewart Chiron, better known as The Cruise Guy, said.
 “There’s no excuse for lengthy delays at this point.”

-If your upcoming cruise is canceled, Chiron suggests turning down the more valuable Future Cruise Credit being offered by most cruise lines and instead go for a refund, even if it takes a little longer to get your money back.
+If your upcoming cruise is canceled, Chiron suggests turning down the more valuable Future Cruise Credit being offered by most cruise lines and instead going for a refund, even if it takes a little longer to get your money back.

 “Because of the uncertainty when and where cruise lines will be sailing, I would opt for the refund and rebook when schedules are definitive,” he told Cruise Radio.